The Nontrivial Vacuum Structure of an Extended $t\bar{t}$ BEH (Higgs) Bound State: Introduction

 We emphasize that the theory is {\em manifestly} Lorentz invariant.
-The challenge is, however, that the internal wave-function, $\phi(r^\mu)$, introduces {\em a priori} unwanted dependence upon ``relative time.''
+The challenge is, however, that the low energy internal wave-function, $\phi(r^\mu)$, introduces {\em a priori} unwanted dependence upon ``relative time.''
 This is $r^0 =(x^0-y^0)/2 $ in the rest frame of the bound state, but boosted relative time would occur in any frame.
-Due to the single time parameter of Hamiltonian based quantum mechanics, the relative time is unphysical and must be removed in a manner consistent with Lorentz invariance.
-This issue is avoided in the NJL model due to the pointlike interaction, but the relative time problem is well known to arise in any bound state with an extended interaction, \cite{Dirac}.
-It can be seen as arising in the free field limit by kinematics (below).
+Due to the single time parameter of Hamiltonian based quantum mechanics, the relative time is unphysical in a wave-function.